wp-plugins/game-locations/trunk/readme.txt

 3. Game Location Table.

 == Changelog ==

+= 0.3 =
+* Increased the length of the Custom URL field to 256.

 = 0.2 =
 * Changed links to Google Maps in shortcode to include location street address.